 Fruit:Coiled, burr like pod, cylindrical or flat round disk with flattened ends.
-4-5 mm diameter x 4 mm tall.
+4-5 mm diameter by 4 mm tall.
 May have short spines.

-Seeds:Light brown, kidney shaped, slightly flattened with squarish ends, 3 mm long x 1-2 mm wide.
+Seeds:Light brown, kidney shaped, slightly flattened with squarish ends, 3 mm long by 1-2 mm wide.
 Tip round to square.
 Edges concave or convex.
 Base round to square.
 Surface hairless.
-High levels of dormancy.

 Roots:Taproot with nitrogen fixing nodules.